 \begin{enumerate} \item $f$-failure strategy.
-The same arm is played until $f$ failures are encountered.
+We play the same arm until $f$ failures are encountered.
 When this happens we switch to a new arm.
 We do not go back to a previously played arm, that is the strategy is {\it non-recalling}.

 \item $s$-run strategy.
 We restrict ourselves to no more than $s$ arms, following the 1-failure strategy in each, until a success run of length $s$ is observed in an arm.
 When this happens we play the arm for the remaining trials.
-If no success runs of length $s$ is observed in all $s$ arms, then the arm with the highest proportion of successes is played for the remaining trials.
+If no success run of length $s$ is observed in all $s$ arms, then the arm with the highest proportion of success is played for the remaining trials.

 \item Non-recalling $s$-run strategy.
 We follow the 1-failure strategy until an arm produces a success run of length $s$.
 When this happens we play the arm for the remaining trials.
 If no arm produces a success run of length $s$, then the 1-failure strategy is used for all $n$ trials.